Basic data

 Resources for this question:

-Question 3: College departments commonly run multiple lectures of the same introductory course each semester because of high demand.
+Question 3: In universities there are often multiple lectures for the same introductory course each semester because of high demand.
 Consider a statistics department that runs three lectures of an introductory statistics course.
-We might like to determine whether there are statistically significant differences in first exam scores in these three classes (A, B, and C).
-Describe appropriate hypotheses to determine whether there are any differences between the three classes.
+We like to determine whether there are statistically significant differences in first exam scores in these three classes (shown as class A, B, and C).
+Describe appropriate hypotheses to determine whether there are any differences between the three classes, summarize available data, and use one-way ANOVA to check if there are differences among the performance of students in the three lectures of the same class.
+This question is from OpenIntro to Statistics.

 Question 4: Does utilization in three rural hospitals differ significantly from each other?